 STEPHANIE.
 AINSWORTH, STEPHEN.
 WELBOURNE, ANNE.
 HESKETH (2016).
 Lexical restructuring in preliterate children: Evidence from novel measures of phonological representation.
 Applied Psycholinguistics.
 37(4), pp.997-1023.

-H. Bell, S. Ainsworth Hard to know or hard to say?
-Developing Explicit Grammar Knowledge among Primary Student Teachers.
+H. Bell, S. Ainsworth (2019).
+Voices and Practices in Applied Linguistics: Diversifying a Discipline.
+C. Wright, L. Harvey, J. Simpson.
 In: Voices and Practices in Applied Linguistics: Diversifying a Discipline.
 White Rose University Press,

 M. Hulme, B. Haines, S. Ainsworth, K. Kardas Evaluation of the Accelerating Improvement in Knowlsey: Pathways to Success Initiative.
 Department for Education, Department for Education’s Strategic School Improvement Fund (SSIF) coordinated by the Knowsley Education Commission.

 L. Hammersley-Fletcher, S. Ainsworth, C. Davies, M. da Costa (2018).
 Literature review and comparative analysis on subject-specific development needs of middle leaders. , Ambition School Leaders.

 S. Ainsworth, A. Hesketh, S. Welbourne Development of phonological representations in young children.

 Child Language Symposium - University of Warwick (July 2015) Oral presentation: The development of global and phonemic sensitivity in young children.

 IASCL - University of Amsterdam (July 2014) Poster presentation: Development of phonological representations in young children.